microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 The  pipeline variables are **ValidationSolutionComponentOwnershipConfiguration**, **TestSolutionComponentOwnershipConfiguration** and **ProdSolutionComponentOwnershipConfiguration**.
 These pipeline variables are used for assigning ownership of solution components to Dataverse Users after the solution is imported into an environment.
 This is particularly useful for components such as Flows that will be owned by default by the Service Principal user when the solution is imported by the pipeline and organizations want to reassign them after import.

->[!NOTE] The current pipeline only implements the ability to set ownership of Flows the ability to assign other components to users could be added in the future.
+>[!NOTE] The current pipeline only implements the ability to set ownership of Flows.
+The ability to assign other components to users could be added in the future.

 1. The format of the JSON for these variables take the form of an array of objects.